|View to Milies|

 Powered by Wikiloc

 This is an excellent circular walk, mostly on kalderimi, climbing from the beach of Kala Nera to Vizitsa and returning back via the train station of Milies.
-Points of interest on our way include the waterfall Katafidi near Vizitsa, the old monastery Aghiou Ioannou Prodromou (St. John the Baptist) at Vizitsa, the metallic train bridge and the tiny chapel of Taxiarchon near Milies train station, and, finally, the cave of ''Centaur Chiron'' (see Pelion: mythology and history).
+Points of interest on our way include the waterfall Katafidi near Vizitsa, the old monastery of Agios Ioannis Prodromos (St. John the Baptist) at Vizitsa, the metallic train bridge and the tiny chapel of Taxiarchon near Milies train station, and, finally, the cave of ''Centaur Chiron'' (see Pelion: mythology and history).

 Starting from the bus turn at the seaside of Kala Nera, we walk away from the sea on the asphalt road.
 We come to cross the main asphalt at an angle to the right (attention to traffic!) and on the other side continue on an earth path next to a house which is on our right.
 The path soon becomes cobblestone kalderimi, ascending through olive groves.